Skip to Content

 Retaliation After A Complaint Of Discrimination

-Employment Law Attorneys Serving Individuals Throughout New York
+Dedicated Employment Law Attorneys Serving New York Residents

 For many employees, it is difficult to exercise the right to complain about illegal discrimination.
 Federal, state, and local laws recognize how challenging and frightening it can be to complain to your employer or about your employer even if you are in the right.
 It is illegal under multiple laws for a New York employer to retaliate against you if you complain of discrimination.
 The employment law lawyers at Phillips & Associates can advocate on your behalf if you are subject to illegal retaliation.